cncf/tag-security/assessments/projects/cubefs/self-assessment.md

 **2) Data Confidentiality and Integrity**:

 * **Goal**: Guarantee the confidentiality and integrity of data during transit and storage within CubeFS.
-* **Security Guarantee**: Implementation of end-to-end encryption for data transmission and future plans to support data encryption at rest, ensuring data remains confidential and unaltered.
+* **Security Guarantee**: Implementation of end-to-end encryption for data transmission and plans to support data encryption at rest, ensuring data remains confidential and unaltered.

 **3) Credential Revocation Mechanism**:

 * **Goal**: Prevent misuse of leaked credentials by implementing a revocation mechanism.
-* **Security Guarantee**: Future plans to introduce credential revocation to mitigate risks if credentials are compromised.
+* **Security Guarantee**: Plans to introduce credential revocation to mitigate risks if credentials are compromised.

 **4) Hardware Security Module (HSM) Integration**: